Reachability Analysis of Neural Feedback Loops: Backward Reachability Analysis

 So far, this paper has considered the \textit{forward} reachability problem: starting from a set $\mathcal{X}_0$, what are all the possible states the system could occupy at time $t$?
 In this section, we discuss the opposite problem of \textit{backward} reachability: given a target set $\mathcal{X}_T$, from which states will the system end up in the target set?
 Depending on whether the initial or target state sets are known a priori and/or change frequently, one of these two paradigms would be a better fit for a given application.
 Furthermore, the target set could represent a goal set or avoid/collision set -- either way, this section provides a framework for guaranteeing the system will reach/avoid the target set.

-In a typical formulation, it is straightforward to switch between forward and backward reachability analysis through a change of variables~\cite{bansal2017hamilton,evans1998partial}.
-However, including the NN in the analysis adds new challenges.
+Traditionally, it is straightforward to switch between forward and backward reachability analysis through a change of variables~\cite{bansal2017hamilton,evans1998partial}.
+However, including a NN in the analysis adds new challenges.
 In particular, a key challenge with propagating sets \textit{backward} through NNs is that common NN activations have finite range (e.g., $\mathrm{ReLU}(x) = 0$ could correspond to any $x \leq 0$), which causes the sets to quickly explode to $\infty$.
 Moreover, even using an infinite range activation (e.g., Leaky ReLU), the weight matrices may not be invertible (e.g., singular, insufficient rank).
-Our approach is able to avoid these issues and still leverage forward propagation tools (e.g., CROWN\cite{Weng_2018b}) despite thinking backward in time.
+Our approach is able to avoid these issues and still leverage forward propagation tools (e.g., CROWN~\cite{zhang2018efficient}) despite thinking backward in time.

+Recent related work has developed specific invertible-by-design NN architectures~\cite{ardizzone2018analyzing} and modifications to the training procedure to regularize for invertibility~\cite{behrmann2019invertible}.
+In contrast, our approach can be applied to any NN for which an affine relaxation can be computed, i.e., the same broad class of NN architectures (e.g., feedforward NNs with general activation functions) with arbitrary training processes that CROWN (or recent extensions~\cite{xu2020automatic,xu2021fast,wang2021beta}) operates on.